EN

 Minimum wage in Delaware

 The Delaware minimum wage has been rising since 2022 and is higher than the federal minimum wage.
-According to the Delaware Department of Labor, the current minimum wage is $13.25 (effective January 1, 2024).
-One more increase is set for January 1, 2025, when the minimum wage will go up to $15.00 per hour.
+According to the Delaware Department of Labor, the current minimum wage is $15 (effective January 1, 2025).

 When setting hourly wages for employees, you don’t want to worry about minimum wage violations just because your workers are in different states.
 Rippling takes out the guesswork and automatically flags minimum wage violations based on the state regulations where employees are located.
-This is especially handy in Delaware, where the minimum wage rate is changing over the next few years.
+This is especially handy in Delaware, where the minimum wage rate has been regularly changing in the last few years.

 Overtime pay in Delaware